annedh93/New-Black-Holacracy/Roles/Anchor Circle/Majority_Shareholder.md

-# Role: Majority Shareholder
+# Majority Shareholder

+## Purpose

-# Purpose: Ensure the alignment of economic and juridical interests with the purpose, ambitions and desired culture of NB
+Ensure the alignment of economic and juridical interests with the purpose, ambitions and desired culture of NB

+## Accountabilities

+* Fulfilling juridical obligations of the shareholder

+* Preparing annual financial statements

+* Approving budgets

-# Accountabilities: ['Fulfilling juridical obligations of the shareholder', 'Preparing annual financial statements', 'Approving budgets', 'Writing up a remuneration policy', 'Deciding on matters regarding contracting or terminating participations']
+* Writing up a remuneration policy

+* Deciding on matters regarding contracting or terminating participations

-# People: ['Steven Bakker', 'Lub ten Napel', 'Mark Gerrits']
+## People

+* Steven Bakker

+* Lub ten Napel

+* Mark Gerrits